Hype

 Hype Studies Group

-Hype Studies is an emergent, transdisciplinary research area aimed to investigate hype as a powerful and pervasive phenomenon that influences economic trends, political agendas, media narratives, and technological developments.
-We are a group of researchers and designers exploring how hype is a thing that does things.
-As a force composing and affecting attention, markets, politics, feelings, imagination, matter and knowledge, time and space.
+Hype Studies is an emergent, transdisciplinary research area aimimg to investigate hype as a powerful and pervasive phenomenon that influences economic trends, political agendas, media narratives, and technological developments.
+We understand hype as a force composing and affecting attention, markets, politics, feelings, imagination, matter and knowledge.
 The Hype Studies group will be sharing resources and organising events to collectively understand and intervene into hype and its politics.

 [Read more]